 Methodology

 This literature review was compiled from Ayurvedic texts, relevant modern science books, and research articles published in both print and electronic formats.
-Utilizing various scientific web directories, including Google Scholar, ScienceDirect, Springer, and PubMed, the review collected literature related to the botanical classification, taxonomy, ethnobotany, phytochemistry, and pharmacology of Nardostachys jatamansi up to 2025.
+Utilising various scientific web directories, including Google Scholar, ScienceDirect, Springer, and PubMed, the review collected literature related to the botanical classification, taxonomy, ethnobotany, phytochemistry, and pharmacology of Nardostachys jatamansi up to 2025.
 To identify pertinent literature, the following keywords were employed: “Nardostachys jatamansi,” “the botany of Nardostachys jatamansi,” and “pharmacological activity of Nardostachys jatamansi.”
 Additionally, computerized medical databases such as E-Samhita, PubMed, Google Scholar, Medline, Embase, and Mantis were searched using keywords like Nardostachys jatamansi, sesquiterpenes, jatamansone, and pharmacology.
 The findings from these searches were reviewed concerning the medicinal uses of Jatamansi and other significant aspects, including safety.

 Chemical Constituents of Nardostachys jatamansi Nardostachys jatamansi contains a variety of chemical constituents, including: